 The less good moments were when we discovered something new in the competition.
 We spent the evening before the final to rehearse something that was totally unknown to us until the afternoon.
 Also, we did not feel good when we made some avoidable errors due to the stress.

-When thinking of government agencies having a hard time to understand the difference between premium cigars and many other tobacco products, another question comes to mind: would cigarette consumers do all this in the name of the cigarette culture?
-I searched and could not find any analog cultural event.
+When thinking of government agencies struggling to differentiate between premium cigars and other, more industrialized tobacco products, one key question comes to mind: would cigarette consumers do all this in the name of the cigarette culture?
+I searched and could not find any analogous cultural event.
 What do you think?